yannickseurin/lean-works/README.md

 ## Overview

+The files in the main *LeanWorks* folder are organized as follows.

+### Root files

-- *ToMathlib.lean*: general lemmas that don't fit anywhere else and could potentially be pushed to Mathlib.
+- *ToMathlib.lean*: General lemmas that don't fit anywhere else and could potentially be pushed to Mathlib.
 - *Negligible.lean*: Some results about negligible functions.
 It includes the proof of a theorem by Bellare about the equivalence of two definitions of negligibility for a family of functions (namely, Theorem 3.2 from https://eprint.iacr.org/1997/004.pdf).
 - *Probability.lean*: General results about probabilities.
 For example, we prove that if `f : α → β` is bijective, then drawing `a` uniformly from `α` and applying `f` yields the uniform distribution on `β`.

+### *Hard Problems* Folder

+Folder containing files defining hardness assumptions:

+- *CyclicGroups.lean*: Hard problems in cyclic groups (discrete logarithm, CDH, DDH...).

+### *Cryptosystems* folder

+Folder containing files defining various cryptographic primitives and schemes and related security proofs:

+#### PKE folder

+Public key encryption schemes:

-- *Pke.lean*: Definitions about public-key encryption schemes (syntax, correctness, IND-CPA security).
+- *Defs.lean*: Basic definitions about public-key encryption schemes (syntax, correctness, IND-CPA security).

 ## Prerequisites